Ditectrev/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Assign the auditor the IAM role roles/logging.privateLogViewer.
 Perform the export of logs to Cloud Storage.
 - [ ] Assign the auditor the IAM role roles/logging.privateLogViewer.
 Direct the auditor to also review the logs for changes to Cloud IAM policy.
-- [x] Assign the auditor`s IAM user to a custom role that has logging.privateLogEntries.list permission.
+- [x] Assign the auditor's IAM user to a custom role that has logging.privateLogEntries.list permission.
 Perform the export of logs to Cloud Storage.
-- [ ] Assign the auditor`s IAM user to a custom role that has logging.privateLogEntries.list permission.
+- [ ] Assign the auditor's IAM user to a custom role that has logging.privateLogEntries.list permission.
 Direct the auditor to also review the logs for changes to Cloud IAM policy.

 **[⬆ Back to Top](#table-of-contents)**